Bezeq

 Bezeq (בזק) is an Israeli telecommunications company.
-Bezeq and its subsidiaries offer a range of telecom services, including fixed-line, mobile telephony, high-speed Internet, transmission, and pay TV (via Yes).
+Bezeq and its subsidiaries offer a range of telecom services, including fixed-line, mobile telephony, high-speed Internet, Fiber Internet transmission, and pay TV (via Yes).

+The company is traded in the Tel Aviv Stock Exchange under the symbol BEZQ, and is part of the Tel Aviv 35 Index.

 History

-Bezeq was founded in 1984 as a government-owned corporation, taking over the provision of telephony services in Israel, which had been run directly by the Ministry of Communications.
-The previous system was highly bureaucratic, requiring customers to wait lengthy periods of time for a telephone line.

 In the late 1980s Anat Hoffman founded a group to protect the interests of Bezeq customers.
 A major complaint was that Bezeq did not send customers itemized bills.
 46 cases were brought to small claims court and the consumers won 43 of them.
 Within two years of the campaign. consumers began to receive itemized bills.